Groups are the Ticket to Fun, Love, Friends, and Happiness

 (This is also why so many shy introverts never make friends at their dorm.
 They never do any shared activities, like parties, to get to know their neighbors.
 They just stay in their room all day playing video games.
 Even as kids, we made friends with others in the neighborhood because they know them from school, they have a shared activity.)

 Instead, join or create an activity that involves your neighbors.
+Create a ritual you do with people.
 Throw a get together party but nothing big or fancy (if you're living in an apartment, they sometimes have fun social events for you) and, once you get to know them better, host fun Sunday night activities (board games or group iPad games).
 Create some excuse to get some regular face time with them.

 (Actually, a good way to turn the people you meet at your groups into friends is to also invite them to weekly events at your house or somewhere else.
 You have to follow up if you want relationships, don't expect others to do all the work.)

 You can't just go talk to strangers and expect friends, you need an excuse to have them in your life.
 But you can create that excuse.